efferifick/CMPUT404-project-socialdistribution/README.md

 CMPUT404-project-socialdistribution
 ===================================

-CMPUT404-project-socialdistribution
+Welcome to our term project for CMPUT404-project-socialdistribution.

-See project.org (plain-text/org-mode) for a description of the project.
+See project.org (plain-text/org-mode) for a description of the project as well as required functionality.

-Make a distributed social network!

 Contributors / Licensing
 ========================

+Project authors:
+	-Diego Luces
+	-Paulo Henrique Moreno
+	-Marcus Vinicius Alves da Silva
+	-Erick Ochoa
+	-Brandon Hayduk

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.